gavinmcfarland/plugma/packages/website/content/docs/1-plugin-manifest.md

 # Plugin manifest

-The manifest sets up your Figma plugin’s core settings, from plugin details to network configurations.
-Plugma makes it easy to configure the manifest with the options outlined below.
-Below is how to configure the manifest with work with Plugma.
+The manifest defines your Figma plugin’s core settings, including plugin details and network configurations.
+Here's how to set up the manifest to work with Plugma.

 You can see the full list of available fields in Figma's [plugin manifest documentation](https://www.figma.com/plugin-docs/manifest/).